hacklex/AbstractMathTypes/README.md

 * Field(euclideanDomain, division)
 * QuotientField(integralDomain)
 * DifferentialField(field, derivation)
+* AlgebraicExtensionPolyField(field, minimalPoly)

-# Latest update: DifferentialField(field, derivation)
+# Latest update: Extended Euclidean Algorithm and AlgebraicExtensionPolyField

-Oh, yes.
-Those of you who knew me long enough, saw it coming from the start.
-Yes, I'll think about building differential field extensions and will eventually try implementing formal integration, i.e. at least those parts of Risch algorithm that I understand.
+Well, one leads to another.
+We basically construct the quotient ring for the minimal polynomial of an algebraic number, and since it's a good, irreducible, well-behaved minimal polynomial with a perfect record and no crimes committed, the quotient ring is actually a field.

+So the most important thing is that we can divide here.
+Indeed, let p(t) be the minimal polynomial, then for any f(t), Extended Euclidean Algorithm gives us a(t) and b(t) such that p(t)a(t)+f(t)b(t)=1.
+Then it is obvious that b(t) is the multiplicative inverse of f(t), because in our field, p(t)=0 (mod p(t)).

+Program.fs currently contains two usage examples.

+First one proves that if t=sqrt(-2), then

+1/(1+t) = (1/3) + (-1/3)*t

+Second one proves that if t=sqrt(1+x), then

+1/(1+t) = (-1/x) + (1/x)*t

+Note how the algebraic extension field type is implemented in full generality, as it does not care whether the adjoining element is a simple radical, or just a root of a polynomial, that may not necessarily be expressed by radicals.

+# Differential Fields

-So far, though, I've only started support for differential fields.
+So far, I've only started support for differential fields.
 There are lots of difficulties in defining such stuff formally, so this would probably be a long run.

 What I currently plan implementing is,